Amzani/apidesk-sdk-test-def/docs/sdks/notes/README.md

 ### Available Operations

-* [list](#list) - Retrieve all CRM notes efficiently.
+* [list](#list) - Retrieve all CRM notes efficiently for analysis and integration.
-* [create](#create) - Add a new note to the CRM system.
+* [create](#create) - Adds a new note to the CRM system for a specified consumer.
-* [get](#get) - Retrieve a specific note by its ID from the CRM system.
+* [get](#get) - Retrieve a specific CRM note by its ID.
-* [update](#update) - Update an existing note in the CRM system.
+* [update](#update) - Update an existing note in the CRM system using its unique ID.
-* [delete](#delete) - Delete a specific note from the CRM system.
+* [delete](#delete) - Deletes a specific note from the CRM system using its unique ID.

 ## list

-The `notesAll` operation allows developers to retrieve a comprehensive list of notes from the CRM system.
-This GET request is essential for accessing detailed note information, which can be used for analysis, reporting, or integration with other systems.

-Key Parameters:
-- `x-apideck-consumer-id` (header, required): Identifies the consumer from whom data is being retrieved.
-- `x-apideck-app-id` (header, required): Specifies the Unify application ID.
-- `x-apideck-service-id` (header, optional): Indicates the specific service ID to call, useful when multiple integrations are active.
-- `cursor` (query, optional): Used for pagination to specify the starting point for the next set of results.
-- `limit` (query, optional): Defines the number of results to return, with a default of 20 and a maximum of 200.
-- `fields` (query, optional): Allows selection of specific fields to include in the response, enhancing efficiency by reducing payload size.

-Response Behavior:
-The operation returns a JSON object containing the requested notes.
-The response includes metadata for pagination, such as cursors for navigating through pages of results.
-This operation is crucial for developers needing to access and manipulate CRM note data programmatically.
+The 'notesAll' operation allows developers to fetch all notes from the CRM system using a GET request to the '/crm/notes' endpoint.
+This operation is crucial for applications that need to aggregate, analyze, or integrate CRM notes data.
+Key parameters include 'raw' for debugging, 'x-apideck-consumer-id' and 'x-apideck-app-id' for authentication, and 'cursor' and 'limit' for pagination control.
+The response is a JSON object containing the notes data, which can be tailored using the 'fields' parameter to include only specific fields.
+This operation supports efficient data retrieval and integration into various applications, enhancing CRM data utility.

 ### Example Usage